-The initial brief was a puzzle, a call for a home on a skinny block that wasn't dominated by a garage door and an interior that defied its southern orientation to be awash with light.
-The solution was to sink the garage partly below ground, allowing for a sunlit rumpus room with strong visual connections to the comings and goings of the streetscape.
-This spatial reconfiguration allowed for a central courtyard linking the rumpus room with the living spaces and inviting light into areas that would otherwise remain shadowed.
+The client brief for our Cronulla architects was a puzzle - a home on a skinny block that wasn't dominated by a garage door and an interior that defied its southern orientation to be awash with light.
+The solution was to excavate the garage partly below ground, allowing for a sunlit rumpus room with strong visual connections to the comings and goings of the streetscape.
+A central courtyard allows for a connection between the rumpus at the front of the house and the primary living areas at the rear of the house whilst also bringing natural light into areas that would otherwise remain shadowed.

 Location: